moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_dp_spec/index.md

             description: developer
     ```

-## Step 3: Specify Resource References
+## Step 3: Specify Resource references

 With a `resource` section, you give a reference to a single **Bundle Resource** which is expected to contain all the DataOS Resources which are part of Data Product.
 For example, Workflows, Services, Secrets, Policies etc.